Crinum macowanii Baker

 Crinum macowanii is often confused with C. bulbispermum, the Orange River Lily.
 An easy way to tell them apart is by the colour of their anthers: the anthers of C. macowanii are black, while those of C. bulbispermum are not.

 Population numbers are declining.
-Crinum macowanii is still common but a decline in the number of wild plants has been observed.
+Crinum macowanii is still common and assessed as Least Concern (LC) on the Red List, but a decline in the number of wild plants has been observed.
 Bulbs are harvested and sold on medicinal plant markets.

 Distribution and habitat

 Crinum macowanii is a variable and widespread species.
 It occurs in the Eastern Cape, KwaZulu-Natal, Free State, Mpumalanga, Gauteng, Limpopo and North-West, and in Namibia, Botswana, Angola, Zimbabwe, Swaziland, Mozambique and further northwards to east Africa.

 It grows in many habitats, such as vleis, mountain grassland, seasonally flooded grassland, savanna, deciduous woodland, beside rivers and along the coast, and in various soils, such as gravely soil, shale or sandy flats.